rafiqboud/Stock_Revenue_Data/README.md

-I provided the notebook in addition to the screenshots of each answer.
+I included the notebook along with screenshots of each answer.